 It’s important to note that unemployment protection, or involuntary unemployment insurance, is only meant to make payments on your loan if you lose your job due to layoffs, general strikes, lockout, or a union dispute.
 You must be able to show that your job loss is involuntary, through no fault of your own.

-IMPORTANT: Quitting your job won’t allow you to file an unemployment protection insurance claim.
+Quitting your job will prevent you from filing an unemployment protection insurance claim.

 Note that self-employed people, including independent contractors, are not eligible for this coverage in most states.
 Also, you must qualify for state unemployment payments to receive this benefit in most cases.

 How Does Unemployment Protection on a Loan Work?